 Kayak expedition to Altai Mountains/Russia.
 Altai.
 Class III.

 It’s a common opinion among kayakers across the world that Altai is a place where one can find the most challenging and terrifying class V rivers of Siberia.
-Words such as “Majoy”, “King of Asia”, “Book of legends”, “Bashkaus”, Karagem break” make kayakers to tremble.
+Words such as “Majoy”, “King of Asia”, “Book of legends”, “Bashkaus”, Karagem break” make kayakers tremble.

 However, there are many scenic, picturesque and interesting river sections, which are much less difficult and could be suitable and runnable for people with a wide skill level, so almost for everyone!.

-We would like to break common opinions and show to the world that Altai is suitable for everybody!
+We would like to break common opinions and show the world that Altai is suitable for everybody!

 This 14-day long kayak tour will include paddling on the most interesting and legendary Altai rivers.
-You will experience very different rivers and river sections in 1-2 days autonomous expeditions.
+You will experience very different rivers and river sections in 1-2 days expeditions.

-In this tour we plan to run classic Altai rivers by choosing the most appropriate and suitable river sections for our group.
+In this tour, we plan to run classic Altai rivers by choosing the most appropriate and suitable river sections for our group.

 There is a variety of runnable sections ranging from class III to class V, including the legendary “Majoy cascade”.
-For this tour we will choose stretches of class III-IV.
-The warm-up section will start from Kuray rapds and then we will continue paddling on “King of Asia” classification section from rapid “Malysh” and then we will finish the middle and the lower sections by rapids “Begemot”, “Slalomny”, “Classicheskiy”, “Turbina” and “Horizont”.
-Paddling Chuya will take us several days and we will have a chance to run some sections for a few times.
+For this tour, we will choose stretches of class III-IV.
+The warm-up section will start from Kuray rapids and then we will continue paddling on “King of Asia” classification section from rapid “Malysh” and then we will finish the middle and the lower sections by rapids “Begemot”, “Slalomny”, “Classicheskiy”, “Turbina” and “Horizont”.
+Paddling Chuya will take us several days and we will have a chance to run some sections a few times.

 The next river we plan to paddle is Bashkaus.
 Upper Bashkaus canyons are as beautiful as the legendary lower canyon of “Book of legend”, however, much easier and safer.
-We will enjoy these rapids running them several times on empty boats and in a comfortable pace.
+We will enjoy these rapids running them several times on empty boats and at a comfortable pace.

-Chul’cha river is a cherry-on-a-cake of Altai, but is of the highest difficulty class, therefore we will move onto trekking to visit a mighty Uchar waterfall.
+Chul’cha river is a cherry-on-a-cake of Altai but is of the highest difficulty class, therefore we will move onto trekking to visit a mighty Uchar waterfall.

 We will close up the tour with the largest Altai river Katun’.
 This river is like a real water park, full of huge waves, but safe and fun.
 There you gonna learn what the real Siberian BIG volume is.

-Overall difficulty is class III-IV
+The overall difficulty is class III-IV

 Whitewater experience of class III or higher

-Guides in tour:
+Guides in the tour:

 — Pick up at the Novosibirsk airport